epiphanatic/movie-trailer-website-py/README.md

 Change toy_story to reflect what movie you would like to see (e.g. jurassic_park) Change the four parameters (in the following order) to have the title, storyline, poster image, and link to the trailer.
-So for example, a new on might look like:
+So for example, a new one might look like:

 ```jurassic_park = media.Movie("Jurassic Park",
                         "An Adventure 65 Million Years In The Making",